Nyngan: Solar power

 Approximately 10 km west of the town is one of Australia's largest photovoltaic power stations, with 1.36 million solar panels.
 It was the largest solar PV plant in Australia when launched in July 2016.
 It complements another plant at Broken Hill, which was expected to be fully operational by the end of 2015, for a combined capacity of 155 MW.

+Media

+The town is serviced by Outback Radio 2WEB on 100.7 MHz.